supersunho/docker-adguardvpn-cli/README.md

 ### Authentication Setup

-> [!IMPORTANT]
-> **New Authentication Process**: AdGuard VPN CLI now uses web-based authentication instead of username/password.
+> [!IMPORTANT] > **New Authentication Process**: AdGuard VPN CLI now uses web-based authentication instead of username/password.
 You need to perform an initial authentication using the web flow before the VPN can connect.

 1. **First-time Setup**:

-   - Perform initial authentication: `./scripts/auth.sh` (or run directly: `docker run -it --rm -v $(pwd)/data:/root/.local/share/adguardvpn-cli ghcr.io/supersunho/docker-adguardvpn-cli:latest adguardvpn-cli login`)
+    - Perform initial authentication: `./scripts/auth.sh` (or run directly: `docker run -it --rm -v $(pwd)/data:/root/.local/share/adguardvpn-cli --entrypoint "" supersunho/adguardvpn-cli:latest adguardvpn-cli login`)
     - Follow the instructions to authenticate in your browser
     - Start the main container: `docker-compose up -d`

 2. **Volume Mount**: The container now mounts `./data` directory to persist authentication credentials across container restarts.

+3. **Direct Command Execution**: If you need to run other AdGuard VPN CLI commands directly (not just login), you can use the `--entrypoint` option:
+    - For login: `docker run -it --rm -v $(pwd)/data:/root/.local/share/adguardvpn-cli --entrypoint "" supersunho/adguardvpn-cli:latest adguardvpn-cli login`
+    - For other commands: `docker run -it --rm -v $(pwd)/data:/root/.local/share/adguardvpn-cli --entrypoint "" supersunho/adguardvpn-cli:latest adguardvpn-cli [command]`

+> [!NOTE]
+> The default container entrypoint runs the VPN connection process automatically.
+To execute specific AdGuard VPN CLI commands directly, you need to override the entrypoint using the `--entrypoint` option as shown above.

 <!-- USAGE EXAMPLES -->